Facebook Graph Search: Our First Impressions

 The Graph Search Advantage

 As always, Facebook remains accessible for its audience.
-For instance, instead of using clunky keyword phrasing with search engines, you can type in straightforward language like ‘Restaurants my friends have been to’.
+For instance, instead of using clunky keyword phrasing with search engines, you can type in a straightforward language like ‘Restaurants my friends have been to’.
 Going out on a hike?
 Do a quick search to see if any of your nature loving pals have trekked into corners you’ve never seen before.
 And the results are, well, instantaneous.
 As they should be.

 With the Graph Search, you can find people based on your interests, photos that you’ve been tagged in with your friends and interact with the culture around you on a more customized level, because every individual sees a different result for the same search terms.